CoachsTimeMachine/.github/profile/README.md

 # Servers

-Servers are created with Typescript and Bun.
+Servers are created with Typescript and [Bun](http://bun.com/).
+I am aiming for servers to be as period correct as possible (e.g. item unlocking, progression, registrations*) with as many features working again (e.g. custom rooms in mid-2017).

+<sup>\* emails are not sent and registations auto complete after a few seconds.</sup>

 A compatability list for servers can be found [here (COMPATABILITY.md).](https://github.com/CoachsTimeMachine/.github/blob/main/COMPATABILITY.md)